- What is cancer?

 - 1 in 2 Australian men and 1 in 3 Australian women will be diagnosed with cancer by the age of 85.

 - Cancer is a leading cause of death in Australia – more than 43,200 people died from cancer in 2011.
 Cancer accounted for about 3 in 10 deaths in Australia.

 - Around 19,000 more people die each year from cancer than 30 years ago, this is due mainly to population growth and aging.
 However, the death rate (number of deaths per 100,000 people) has fallen by more than 16%.

-- More than 60% of people diagnosed with cancer in Australia will survive more than five years after diagnosis.
+- 66% of people diagnosed with cancer in Australia are still alive five years after diagnosis.

 - The survival rate for many common cancers has increased by 30 per cent in the past two decades.